 How long can I holiday in Spain under the new Brexit passport rules?

 From 1 January 2021, you’re able to stay for up to 90 days in Spain in a 180-day period.
 If you want to stay for longer, you’ll have to apply for a visa.
 You’ll also need a visa if you plan to work while you’re there.

 And don’t forget that Spain is part of the Schengen area.
 That means any visits to other Schengen countries will also count towards the 90-day total.

 Travel to the Republic of Ireland remains unaffected by the new Brexit passport rules.
-So the rule about having six months left on your passport won’t apply – everything will be the same as before.
+Everything will be the same as before, so the rule about having six months left on your passport won’t apply.

 Ireland is part of the Common Travel Area, so British nationals don’t need a passport to visit the country, just an acceptable form of ID.
 If you use your passport as ID, it should be valid for the whole of your stay.

 Has business travel changed with the new Brexit passport rules?